gka/chroma.js/docs/src/index.md

 chroma.brewer.OrRd
 ```

 Note that chroma.js only includes the 9-step versions of the palettes (11 steps for the diverging palettes).
-So for instance, if you use chroma.js them to construct a 5-color palette, they will be different from the "official" 5-color palettes in ColorBrewer (which have a decreased color contrast).
+So, for instance, if you use chroma.js to construct a 5-color palette, they will be different from the "official" 5-color palettes in ColorBrewer (which have lower contrast).

 ```js
 chroma.scale('RdBu').colors(5);